DimitrisBelias/DimitrisBelias/README.md

 ## 📈 Achievements
 - Built scalable and optimized systems from scratch.
 - Developed expertise in multi-threading & memory efficiency.
-- Active participant in coding challenges and hackathons.

 ---